 Kim K.W.
-Rucker, 50, has served as a director of our Company since 2015.
+Rucker, 51, has served as a director of our Company since 2015.
 She is a member of the Board Governance Committee and the Compensation and Human Resources Committee.

-Ms. Rucker has served as Executive Vice President, General Counsel and Secretary at Tesoro Corporation and Executive Vice President and General Counsel for Tesoro Logistics GP, LLC since March 2016, and previously was Executive Vice President, Corporate & Legal Affairs, General Counsel and Corporate Secretary at Kraft Foods Group, Inc., a global manufacturer and distributor of food products and beverages until July 2015.
+Ms. Rucker has served as Executive Vice President, General Counsel and Secretary at Andeavor (formerly Tesoro Corporation) and Executive Vice President and General Counsel for Andeavor Logistics LP (formerly Tesoro Logistics GP, LLC) since March 2016.
+Previously, she was Executive Vice President, Corporate & Legal Affairs, General Counsel and Corporate Secretary at Kraft Foods Group, Inc., a global manufacturer and distributor of food products and beverages until July 2015.
 Prior to joining Kraft in 2012, Ms. Rucker served as the Senior Vice President, General Counsel, Corporate Secretary and Chief Compliance Officer at Avon Products, Inc., a global manufacturer of beauty and related products, since 2008.
 Before joining Avon, Ms. Rucker was Senior Vice President, Corporate Secretary and Chief Governance Officer for Energy Future Holdings, Corp., an energy company, since 2004.
 She began her legal career at Sidley Austin LLP in its Chicago, Illinois office.